TRAVEL NORTH - 43: WHAT CHANGED A Peaceful County Town To Busy Hub? Northallerton's Railway Story

 Locomotives were designed and built, such as the D49 'Shire' class 4-4-0, soon joined by sister class D49/2 'Hunts' produced nearby at Darlington to supplement stopping services between Hartlepool and Leeds.
 These had previously been hauled by D20 4-4-0.
 Both classes continued in service throughout the 1930s-1950s.
 Class D20 shared passenger services on the Wensleydale branch with Class J21 and Class G5.
 Freight down that branch was handled by Classes J25 and J27 (and Darlington J39).
 Freight on the LNR section to Leeds was handled by J27 and J39.
 The other way saw a wider range of motive power in use, including Q6.
 The main line expresses saw a range of Pacifics in use on passenger expresses, from 1923 Class A1 (rebuilt post-War to A3) and A4 'Streaks' in the 1930s.
 Class V2 2-6-2 was introduced for express freight services on the ECML as well as express passenger services.
 During the war, after Gresley's death in 1942 the next Chief Mechanical Engineer - Gresley's deputy - Edward Thompson introduced a few more classes, including B1 4-6-0, largely named after antelopes and nicknamed 'Bongos', that saw use on both main and LNR lines on freight and passenger traffic.

-Wartime brought new problems, although avoiding lines were augmented by a rolling connection to the main line and Darlington over the Wensleydale line.
+Wartime brought new problems. although avoiding lines were augmented by a rolling connection to the main line and Darlington over the Wensleydale line.
+A steeply graded link was made from the low level to the main line.
+It was unique in having a bridge under the 1882 Hawes branch tracks with a mere two foot height difference.
+As the link was only to be used if bomb damage rendered the station inoperable, the 'bridge' was bolted in place, to be rolled aside for Hawes traffic.
 The measures never needed to be used in earnest, however, although not removed for a long time after the war.
 Pacific classes were 'harnessed' for military purposes on troop trains as well as the V2, which also saw service alongside Robert Riddles' Austerity Class 2-8-0 on heavy freight (military hardware and vehicles).

 In 1941 new platforms were built on the site of the old low level station's.
 These platforms were for emergency use during WWII and would have been used if Northallerton staton was damaged during an air attack.
 Trains would have been diverted onto the avoiding line, calling at the emergency station.
 There were two side platforms 784 ft long, with ash surfaces behind a revetment of corrigated iron and old sleepers.
 These were retained by sectons of old vertical rail bent over at the top to support platform edges made from old sleepers.
 Each platform had a re-used timber waiting shelter and oil lamps for illumination.
 The platforms were not used during the war, but were retained at least until the 1960s for use by trains bound for Teesside when there was engineering work on the main line.
 The platforms were finally demolished at the same time as the engine shed in 1964.
 No trace of the station remains following track realignment and deep ballasting.
 The low level line is still used occasionally by diverted trains during engineering work, but has no regular time-tabled passenger service.